EMCLab-Sinica/Stateful-CNN/README.md

 * `common/my_dsplib.*` abstract differences between hardware for accelerated computation.
 * `common/my_debug.*` and `common/counters.*` include helper functions for developing inference engines and measuring the performance.
 * `exp` includes scripts for measuring model accuracy and inference latency in experiments.
-* `models` includes training scripts, pre-trained models used in experiments and scripts for converting different model formats to ONNX.
+* `dnn-models` includes training scripts, pre-trained models used in experiments and scripts for converting different model formats to ONNX.
 * `transform.py` is responsible for transforming an off-the-shelf deep learning model into a custom format recognized by the Stateful NN inference engine, and `configs.py` includes model parameters used during transformation.
 * `utils.py` includes Python functions shared by `transform.py` and scripts under `exp/`.